 ALTER TABLE on a billion-row table is the canonical "this is going to be a long night" moment for a DBA.
 MySQL 5.6 added online DDL for many operations.
 MySQL 8.0 added ALGORITHM=INSTANT for ADD/DROP COLUMN and a few other cases, making them effectively free.
-But many operations still rewrite the entire table: changing a column type, converting character sets, adding an index to a big InnoDB table on 5.7, modifying a primary key.
+But some operations still rewrite the entire table: changing a column type, converting character sets, modifying a primary key.
 For those, the right tool is one of three: native online DDL, gh-ost (built by GitHub), or pt-online-schema-change (Percona Toolkit).
 Each has a different mechanism, a different failure mode, and a different operational profile.
 Below is the comparison from running each in production over the years, with the cases where each is the right answer.

 Which online schema migration tool should I use for MySQL?

-Use native online DDL for any operation MySQL 8.0+ can do with ALGORITHM=INSTANT (ADD COLUMN, DROP COLUMN, RENAME COLUMN since 8.0.29, change column default).
-These complete in milliseconds regardless of table size and need no external tool.
-Use gh-ost for any heavy ALTER (column type change, character set conversion, adding an index on a multi-GB table) on a topology with replicas. gh-ost is triggerless: it reads the binary log of a replica to capture changes, which means zero impact on the primary and clean handling of foreign keys.
-Use pt-online-schema-change when you're on a single-instance MySQL with no replicas, or when you need to ALTER something gh-ost doesn't support (table without a primary key, foreign-key parent tables). pt-osc is trigger-based, which is operationally simpler but adds load to the primary.
+Use native online DDL for any operation MySQL 8.0+ can do with ALGORITHM=INSTANT (ADD COLUMN, DROP COLUMN, RENAME COLUMN since 8.0.29, change column default) — and for INPLACE operations like adding a secondary index.
+These complete in milliseconds (INSTANT) or run online (INPLACE) and need no external tool.
+Use gh-ost for any heavy ALTER that rebuilds the table (column type change, character set conversion) on a topology with replicas. gh-ost is triggerless: instead of triggers it captures ongoing changes by tailing the binary log, so it adds no synchronous overhead to application writes.
+The row copy and cutover still run on the primary — gh-ost is lower-impact than a trigger-based tool, not zero-impact.
+Use pt-online-schema-change when you're on a single-instance MySQL with no replicas, or when you need to ALTER something gh-ost doesn't support (a foreign-key parent table, or a table whose only key is a non-PRIMARY unique index). pt-osc is trigger-based, which is operationally simpler but adds synchronous load to the primary.
 Never use any of these without first checking if the operation can run with ALGORITHM=INSTANT — that's always faster and safer.

 Jump to: